 “People are profiting from exploiting disabled workers.
 It is clearly and unquestionably exploitation.”

 Goodwill’s practices are not that far out of the league of ethically questionable business behavior that has come to determine what we expect of businesses.
-But the difference is, Goodwill brands itself as a charity.
-As Henry J. Cordes echoes my thoughts on this point, when he writes, “Executive pay at Goodwill Omaha stands in sharp contrast to the compensation of its rank-and-file workers, made up largely of relatively low-paid store managers and social workers and store clerks paid little more than minimum wage.
+The difference that Goodwill brands itself as a charity.
+As Henry J. Cordes aptly remarks, “Executive pay at Goodwill Omaha stands in sharp contrast to the compensation of its rank-and-file workers, made up largely of relatively low-paid store managers and social workers and store clerks paid little more than minimum wage.
 Federal records show the nonprofit also recently has paid less than the minimum wage to 110 workers with significant disabilities — legal under a controversial federal law that allows such ‘subminimum’ wages for the disabled.”

 A Forbes investigation quoted disabled former Goodwill workers recounting how, under the wage certificate program, they were made to compete in a grotesque race against the clock — and had their wages cut for every garment below quota that they didn’t sort, button and hang on a rack in the time allowed.

 At the same time, Goodwill was paying its top executives $53.7 million in compensation.
 And Doug Barr, the CEO of Goodwill of Southern California, was himself taking home $1,188,733 in total compensation.